 Laser engraving is the process of using laser machines to engrave any design on various materials.
 The laser itself creates high heat that vaporizes whatever surface it’s being used on, which results in it exposing hollows that form to make the design.
-The laser engraving is rather easy to do, but without proper software, isn’t so easy.
-Below, we are going to discuss the top 5 software to use if you are in the laser engraving business.
+Laser engraving is a rather easy process but only when you have the right laser engraver and software.
+The following are the best

 5 of the best software for laser engraving

 Adobe Illustrator is a vector-based creative program designed for graphic designers.
 This is an easy way to create designs for laser engraving because you can create your design and scale it to any size without scaling down on quality.

 There are many different features within the software that allows you to fully customize your graphics.
 It’s an easy software to learn and use, it gives you a lot of control over your design, and always produces high-quality images.

 Here is the Amazon Link for Adobe Illustrator: